adgut1509/Technical-Writing-Task/docs/mobile/card.md

 ---
 id: card
-title: How to Pay with a Card
+title: How to Pay with a Payment Card
-sidebar_label: Card
+sidebar_label: Payment Card
 ---